Home » Can Parrots Eat Mango? (Remove The Pit First!)

 The skin of mangoes is high in antioxidants and essential nutrients, including fiber.
 This benefits a parrot’s digestive system, promoting regular and healthy digestive transit.

-While the skin is fun for parrots to tear through, it has a slightly bitter taste, which some parrots may not enjoy.
+While the skin is fun to tear through, it has a slightly bitter taste, which some parrots dislike.
 The skin also contains urushiol, which is a mix of organic chemicals.

 Although not toxic, it can cause an allergic reaction in some parrots.
 Mango dermatitis resembles a poison oak rash with small, itchy, and oozing blisters.
 It usually goes away after 2-4 days.

 Usually, it’s beneficial to give birds tough and resilient foods.
-It enables parrots to wear down their ever-growing beaks and provides enrichment.
+These enable parrots to wear down their ever-growing beaks and occupy their time.
 Unfortunately, a mango’s seed must be removed.

-As mango is a stone fruit, mango seed contains amygdalin (vitamin B17).
-When eaten, it’s broken down into hydrogen cyanide, which is poisonous.
+As mango is a stone fruit, its seeds contain amygdalin (vitamin B17).
+When eaten, they’re broken down into hydrogen cyanide, which is poisonous.

-Cyanide isn’t a heat-stable substance that doesn’t survive cooking, so roasting the mango seed is the only way to make them safe for avian consumption.
+Cyanide isn’t a heat-stable substance that doesn’t survive cooking.
+Consequently, roasting mango seeds is the only way to make them safe for avian consumption.

-It’s highly recommended that owners remove the stone before giving mango to a parrot.
-The same rule applies to stone fruit like apricots, peaches, plums, and cherries.
+Remove the stone before offering any mango to a parrot.
+The same rule applies to alternative stone fruits like apricots, peaches, plums, and cherries.

 feeding parrots mango

 Freeze-drying locks in a mango’s beneficial vitamins and minerals, increasing their shelf life.
-When getting dried mango from the grocery store, check the ingredients list for unhealthy added substances.
+When getting dried mango from the grocery store, check the ingredients list for unwelcome additions.

 The problem with dried mango is the fruit loses its hydrating qualities.
 If a parrot is a reluctant drinker, avoiding foods where all moisture has been removed is recommended.

-Don’t offer birds mango products that contain sulfides because they can cause allergic reactions.
+Don’t offer birds mango products that contain sulfides because they may cause allergic reactions.

 Store-bought mango juice is high in sugar and additives to keep it fresher for longer.
 It’s unsuitable for parrots to drink regularly as it can lead to weight gain in sedentary birds.

-Due to the manufacturing process, it may not have the same nutrients as fresh juice.
+Due to the manufacturing process, it doesn’t always have the same nutrients as fresh juice.

-Wash the mango, remove the seed/stone, and cut the fruit into manageable portions.
-Feed the mango directly to the parrot and let them tear it into pieces.
+Wash the mango, remove the seed/stone, and cut it into manageable portions.
+You can then feed it directly to your parrot and let them tear it into pieces.

 Alternatively, remove the skin and seed and cut it into bite-sized chunks.
 Then, put them in a dish and let the parrot pick them out.
-This is the cleanest method, but it removes nutrients below the skin.
+Unfortunately, this removes nutrients beneath the skin.

-Mangos are a good source of vitamins and minerals for parrots.
+Mangos are a good source of vitamins and minerals.
 Most parrots love the taste, texture, and juiciness of the fruit.
-Limit the parrot’s mango intake due to the high sugar levels.
+However, a parrot’s mango intake should be controlled due to the high natural sugar levels.